manoloah/panicbutton_app/panic_button_flutter/DEVELOPMENT_GUIDELINES.md

 All development of the app be done inside: panicbutton_app/panic_button_flutter, other folders are just for support.
 And a previous MVP was created at: panicbutton_app/calm-button-breathe-easy.

+You can find supporting Development docs at: panic_button_flutter/development_guidelines_extradocs

 ### Language Rules

 **Code Elements (MUST BE IN ENGLISH)**